dangkhoaaaa/PizzaApplication/README.md

 ## Introduction

 Welcome to the Pizza Application!
-This mobile application is developed using Android Studio and Java.
+This mobile application is developed using Android Studio Java.
 It offers a seamless and interactive experience for users to order pizzas, view drinks, update their profile, find nearby pizza stores on the map, and more.

 ## Features